recepayddogdu/Object_Detection_Classification_-_Ford_Otosan_Intern_P2/README.md

 <img  src="images/classification/model_forddata.jpg"  width="600px">
 </p>

-The image of the predicted class as a result of the Classification has been added to the upper left corner of the bounding box.
+The image of the class predicted as a result of the classification was sized to 70% of the short side of the bounding box and added to the upper left corner of the box.
+Adjusted its length to 40px to prevent it from getting too large if it is over 40px in length.

 The [image.c](https://github.com/recepayddogdu/Object_Detection_Classification_-_Ford_Otosan_Intern_P2/tree/master/src/Object_Detection/image.c) file in Darknet has been edited and the bounding box's has been personalized.